About Gary Montalbano + Professional Projects list link + Interview

 UJ: You have worked on many television shows in your career including; Men In Black to superhero shows like Green Lantern, Wolverine and the X-Men, Batman etc. These were all based on comic books.
 How important were comics in your life?

-GM: Ironically, I didn’t buy my first comic until I was working at my first job at Marvel in 1986.
+GM: Ironically, I didn’t buy my first comic until I was working at my first job at Marvel.
 It was Frank Miller’s The Dark Knight Returns.
 It was a great introduction to the world of comics.
 The super hero studio projects are a lot of fun to work on and tend to have a great deal of science-fiction and fantasy elements that I find enjoyable.
 However, any project with good people can be enjoyable.

 When I was growing up there were no comic shops that I was aware of in my neighborhood until I was in high school.
 My artistic interests gravitated towards the art and illustration books that focused on Romanticism, Victorian fantasy, Surrealism and science-fiction / fantasy.
 Of course the science-fiction movies and TV series were a big influence.

 One of my first memories was trying to stay awake at a drive in showing of Stanley Kubrick’s 2001 A Space Odyssey.
 I was 3 years old.
-The old Twilight Zone, Outer Limits, and Star Trek reruns were like water to me in a creative desert back in the 70’s when I was a kid.
+The old Twilight Zone, Outer Limits, and Star Trek reruns were like water to me in a creative desert back when I was a kid.
 I love those shows for their great writing and concepts that at times were down right poignant and profound.
 Of course it was great the first time I saw the original Star Wars back in 1977.
 That movie changed and inspired a whole generation of young artists back then including myself.

 UJ: So it sounds like science-fiction and fantastic art were very influential in your youth?